Wacken Open Air: Other media

 The plot is about the struggle of the founders to kick off their festival idea with comedy and satiric style.
 When Holger is nearly electrocuted by a live wire he (in a coma) and his co-organizer Thomas reflect on their creation, the Wacken Open Air Heavy Metal Festival that in 1990 had an audience of 800 and now attracts 100,000 fans per year.
-The cast of the founders: Sammy Scheuritzel as young Holger Hübner, Charly Hübner as older Holger Hübner, Sebastian Jakob Doppelbauer as young Thomas Jansen and Aurel Manthei as older Thomas Jansen.
-It is not an accurate documentary series and has a huge part of fiction.

 In her crime novels Tod in Wacken and Der Teufel von Wacken, author Heike Denzau places her storylines at Wacken Open Air, describing the location as well as the festival and its visitors.

 To mark its 30th anniversary, the Norddeutsche Rundschau published a special edition that offered insights into the organisation of the Wacken Open Air.
 In addition, there will be a special exhibition at the Prinzesshof Kreismuseum in Itzehoe to mark the anniversary.

 Selected concerts of Wacken Open Air 2014 were broadcast live in an online stream.
 Furthermore, the cooperation between Spiegel Online and Arte made some performances available as video on demand.